-Commercial build-out costs are one of the determining factors for attracting and retaining the tenants.
+Commercial build-out costs are one of the determining factors for attracting and retaining tenants.
 This will help the landlords to find the tenants who will be ready to stay longer in your property.
 Let us find the factors that make up the commercial build-out costs and how it is a determining factor for successful commercial building occupancy.

 The actual commercial construction cost breakdown depends on the type of commercial office space you want to create and the layout, functionality, and aesthetics of the office space.

-Commercial build-out costs are a part of the renting process as the modern-day tenants want their office spaces to reflect their brand and are built in such a way that it can enhance the productivity level and morale of their employees.
+Commercial build-out costs are a part of the renting process as the modern-day tenants want their office spaces to reflect their brand and are built in such a way that they can enhance the productivity level and morale of their employees.
 Hence it is now necessary for the landlords to invest more towards the cost to build a commercial building for offering more flexible commercial spaces and amenities to their clients.

-The overall Commercial Building Construction Trends are on a positive trend and every year more than 50 million square feet of commercial buildings are on offer in the US market.
+The overall Commercial Building Construction Trends are on a positive trend, and every year more than 50 million square feet of commercial buildings are on offer in the US market.

 Estimating Commercial Build-Out Costs

-In the office leasing and retail space market the term commercial build-out is referred to as office “build-out” or “ fit out” and is the process of finishing the base raw commercial space into a full-fledged, ready to occupy office space.
+In the office leasing and retail space market, the term commercial build-out is referred to as office “build-out” or “ fit out” and is the process of finishing the base raw commercial space into a full-fledged, ready to occupy office space.
 This essentially involves modifying and customizing the spaces to suit the convenience of the businesses, their employees, and their customers.

 The base estimation of Building a commercial building cost is expressed in average cost per square foot.
-The overall commercial build costs are decided based on the negotiations between the tenant and the landlord during the initial renting process and involve the types of improvements needed including
+The overall commercial build costs are decided based on the negotiations between the tenant and the landlord during the initial renting process and involve the types of improvements needed, including